princeton-computational-imaging/SoaP/README.md

 Next launch `1_reconstruction.ipynb` to train a SoaP model and visualize its outputs.

 For other training arguments, see the argument parser section of `\train.py`.

-**tbd** : I plan to add tutorials for how to train a SoaP model with arbitrary video files (e.g. Apple Live Photos or Android Motion Photos), though these do not always produce reasonable depth outputs

 ## Data:
 You can download the long-burst data used in the paper (and extra bonus scenes) via the following links: